Wildfire defense for utility providers

 Trailer-mounted units travel with field crews doing line work, vegetation management, or emergency restoration in high-fire-threat areas — providing active suppression on site.

-Autonomous suppression adds a new capability to your existing mitigation portfolio — the only technology that actively engages ignition at the point of origin.
+Autonomous suppression adds a new capability to your existing mitigation portfolio — technology that actively engages ignition at the point of origin.

 Autonomous suppression infrastructure strengthens WMP filings and demonstrates proactive investment beyond minimum compliance.